Detailed guide on Vietnam labour law for foreigners

 The probation period can be included in either the labor contract or in a separate probation agreement.
 During the probationary period, the probationary salary is negotiated but cannot be lower than 85% of the ordinary salary for the job.
 Either party may terminate the employment relationship during the probationary period without prior notice or compensation.

-Understanding key aspects such as working hours, rest breaks, holidays and overtime is essential for ensuring compliance and fostering a conducive work environment.
+Understanding key aspects such as working hours, rest breaks, holidays and overtime in Vietnam labour law is essential for ensuring compliance and fostering a conducive work environment.

 • Employees typically work 8 hours per day and 48 hours per week.